MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Empirical evaluation

 \subsection{Experiment design}

+\textbf{Implementation details.} For unimodal segmentation, we present results from two backbones that are commonly used on the considered tasks, ResNet-101~\cite{he2016deep} and Video-Swin~\cite{liu2022video}, to extract multiscale feature pyramid, $F$, from a clip of $T=6$ frames by taking features, $\mathsf{f}_s$, as activations at the last block of successive stages.
+For the multimodal segmentation task, we instead use pretrained PVTv2~\cite{wang2022pvt} and VGGish~\cite{hershey2017cnn} as visual and audio backbone, respectively, because those are used by our comparison approaches.
+For this task, we use $T=5$ as clip size because the employed AVS dataset only provides five annotated frames per video.

-\paragraph{Implementation details.} We present results from two backbones, ResNet-101~\cite{he2016deep} and Video-Swin~\cite{liu2022video}, to extract multiscale feature pyramid, $F$, from a clip of $T=6$ frames by taking features, $\mathsf{f}_s$, from successive stages.
-For the multiscale transformer encoder, we use it on the two coarsest scale features for memory efficiency reasons; we use six and one encoder blocks for the two smallest scale features.
-In the transformer decoder, we use three feature scales and three iterations, $N_d=3$, resulting in nine decoding layers.
+For the multiscale transformer encoder, we use only the two coarsest scale features for memory efficiency reasons; we use six and one encoder blocks for the two smallest scale features.
+In the FPN we combine the two coarsest resolution feature outputs from the encoder with the two finest resolution outputs directly from the backbone.
+Again, we only use the two coarsest resolutions for memory efficiency.
+The last three (coarsest) levels from the FPN are input to our multiscale query learning mechanism.
+For query learning, we use three feature scales and three iterations, $N_d=3$, resulting in nine decoding layers.
 All multihead attention operations and the attention block, $\mathcal{A}^D$, have, $N_h=8$, attention heads and use a channel of dimension $d=384$.
-The final segmentation head, $\mathcal{H}$, is a three-layer convolutional module.
-The final decoding layer of $\mathcal{H}$ is defined according to the segmentation task to match the number of categories, i.e., foreground vs. background for AVOS and 43 to encompass the classes in the actor/action dataset.
+All input backbone features, \ie visual features for all cases and audio features for multimodal case are projected to dimension $d=384$ using a linear projection layer before subsequent processing.
+The weights for the loss function, $\mathcal{L}$, are $w_m=1.0$ and $w_a=0.5$.